 Voyages to the Ross Sea and East Antarctica also explore the wonderful New Zealand and Australian Subantarctic Islands en route from New Zealand.

 Visit Antarctica's Ross Sea on this 30 day expedition which also includes the New Zealand Subantarctic Islands and Macquarie Island.
 There is much to see and do, visit penguin rookeries, explore historic huts, visit scientific bases, field camps & Zodiac cruise the ice edge.
+This itinerary will be offered 3 times is January and February 2020.
 Please let us know if you would like to see the detailed itinerary.

 The gateway for nearly all of these voyages is Invercargill, at the southern tip of New Zealand's South Island.
 Flight connections to, and within, New Zealand are convenient and easy to schedule.
 And if you're here in one of the world's most beautiful countries why not extend your stay for a few days...